jiawenchen10/ST-SepNet/README.md

 ### 3. Ablation Study
 ### 3.1 ST-SepNet-without LLMs (w/o)
-Run scripts for demonstration purpose under the folder `./scripts`.
 For example, to evaluate on BIKE datasets by:

 ```shell
 model_name=pool